Ideaology Price Hits $0.11 on Top Exchanges (IDEA)

 Buying and Selling Ideaology

-It is usually not possible to buy alternative cryptocurrencies such as Ideaology directly using US dollars.
-Investors seeking to trade Ideaology should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+It is usually not currently possible to buy alternative cryptocurrencies such as Ideaology directly using U.S. dollars.
+Investors seeking to acquire Ideaology should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Ideaology using one of the aforementioned exchanges.

 Receive News & Updates for Ideaology Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ideaology and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.